-Train as you race.
 Depending on distance and remoteness, trail running will at some stage mean wearing a hydropack and, for longer runs, having to refuel with some form of nutrition, like energy bars, gels or general snacks.

 The golden rule is always train with what you’ll rely on for event day.
 It’s best to sort out any technical issues or sore rub zones before you line up to race and train with the electrolytes and nutrition you will use on race day, to avoid potential stomach upsets.

-Get with the program.
 It is impossible to suggest a blanket training program that suits everybody.
 You’ll need to work out your schedule based on your current level of fitness, experience, strengths and weaknesses, natural capacities and individual trail running goals.
 There are plenty of online and personal coaching options, but as a general guidance:

 - Work your way towards 4-6 training sessions a week.
 A minimum would be three runs a week plus 1-2 strength sessions (which can be short, taking only 20 minutes if well-designed).